-Get a normal sleeve pattern according your measurements.
-If you haven’t made a normal sleeve make a normal sleeve following the directions here
+Get a normal sleeve pattern according to your measurements.
+If you haven’t made a normal sleeve make a normal sleeve following the directions here for sewing different sleeves.

 After you have added the inches and marked one side of the pattern open up the papers, both the normal sleeve and the pattern paper.
 Mark the other side of the sleeves too.

 You have extra fabric at the top of the sleeve which has to fit into the armsyce.